back to IrishGenius homepage

 A note on the Irish 1:50,000 maps.

-Although the Irish Grid covers the whole island, maps for Northern Ireland, issued from Belfast, differ slightly from those issuing from Dublin.
+Although the Irish Grid covers the whole island, maps for Northern Ireland, published in Belfast, differ slightly from those issuing from Dublin.

 The Dublin Ordnance Survey's Discovery series marks almost every stone monument, so that nearly every megalith listed on this site is marked with a red dot, and labelled "Megalithic tomb" or "Standing stone".
 They are thus invaluable to the megalith-hunter.